By Justin D. Hodson, CPI CSMIE

 Does simply viewing a social media profile constitute “communication” or “contact” of an opposing party?
 First, “communication” is defined as “a process by which information is imparted or exchanged between individuals through a common system of symbols, signs, or behavior.”
 In the following, we will explain why viewing a social media profile might be classified as communications and a possible violation of the ethics rule.

 So, how does this rule apply to social media?
+We know that legal ethics and social media go hand-in-hand, so let’s dive right in.
 First, there are numerous ways one can inadvertently contact an opposing party.
-The most common mistake would be by simply viewing their profile.
+The most common mistake would be simply viewing their profile.
 One must be aware of each platform’s peculiarities and how they work.
-For instance, SnapChat alerts the users that you viewed their profile.
+For instance, Snapchat alerts the users that you viewed their profile.
 LinkedIn records when you click onto another user’s profile and notifies them of this visit to their profile.
 The same occurs when viewing a user’s “stories” on Facebook and Instagram.

 Knowing how each platform works is critical when conducting research.
 If you do research in-house, make sure that you and your staff have full knowledge of social media platforms and how they work.